 Agatston theories are based on the same ideology as most other low carbohydrate diets.
-He believes that too much insulin productions is an important contributor to obesity.
-By reducing carbohydrate intake there will be less fluctuations in blood sugar levels and insulin production will stabilize.
+He believes that too much insulin production is an important contributor to obesity.
+By reducing carbohydrate intake, there will be less fluctuations in blood sugar levels, and insulin production will stabilize.

 The second step lasts much longer.
 Individuals who do not need to lose much weight can skip the first step and go directly to the second level.
 Here you can eat everything allowed in the first step and “good” carbohydrates like whole grain bread, brown rice, whole wheat pasta, fruits, vegetables, sweet potatoes and green beans.
 It is emphasized that you eat healthy desserts and snacks of all kinds, even dark chocolate.

 The third step.
 Here South Beach has become a lifestyle.
-You go to this level when you reach your goal in terms of body weight.
+You go to this level when you reach your goal regarding body weight.

-What is the difference between South Beach and Atkins?
+What’s the Difference Between South Beach and Atkins?